CardoTisler/Behemoth/README.md

 MongoDB

 ## Project Status

 #### Current features:

 This project is currently in development.
-User can categorize the added transactions, however the categories can be added via UI but transactions can not (yet).
+User can add categories and transactions, but currently has to delete transactions via MongoDB Shell.

 #### Future functionality roadmap
 - [ ] Dashboard (based on currrently stored transactions)